Markfield Institute of Higher Education: The Markfield Institute Library

 The institute houses one of the largest Islamic libraries in Europe, holding over 40,000 volumes of books and journals.

-Students of the institute may also use libraries of the University of Leicester and De Montfort University for reference purposes.
+Students of the institute may also use the libraries of the University of Leicester and De Montfort University for reference purposes.

-On site accommodation
+On-site accommodation

 Self-catering accommodation is available on site.
-Separate buildings serve has accommodation blocks for male and female students.
+Separate buildings serve as accommodation blocks for male and female students.

 The Markfield Mosque

 The Markfield Mosque is located on the institute’s campus.
 Friday sermons are given by both students and scholars.

-Past sermons have been given by notable scholars like Abdal Hakim Murad of the Cambridge Muslim College.